Isac-E-Perez/Logic-Gates/README.md

 # Logic Gates Project

+### Notes:
+If you use MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work on Windows.

 ### About:

 For this project, I created a logic circuit and used VHDL code to implement the following circuit whose output is *F*.